Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 </figure>

 Let's now have a look at how everything connects together to the supercomputer LUMI.
+It does show that LUMI is not your standard cluster build out of standard servers.

+LUMI is built very compactly to minimise physical distance between nodes and to reduce the cabling mess typical for many clusters.
 LUMI does use a custom rack design for the compute nodes that is also fully water cooled.
 It is build out of units that can contain up to 4 custom cabinets, and a cooling distribution unit (CDU).
 The size of the complex as depicted in the slide is approximately 12 m<sup>2</sup>.